CMSTrackerDPG/SiPixelTools-GainCalibration/README.md

 ## VCal database object
 If there has been a significant amount of integrated luminosity delivered since the last update of the gain calibrations, the VCal database object needs to be updated to take that into account.
-To determine the amount, the `brilcalc` tool can be used as in the following example that checks the amount of delivered integrated luminosity in between the `2024_v1` [elog](http://cmsonline.cern.ch/cms-elog/1219824) and `2025_v0` [elog](http://cmsonline.cern.ch/cms-elog/1253369) gain calibration tags.
-This is best done in a separate terminal connected to lxplus.
-The specified time span does not have to be precise down to an hour, it is sufficient to get the dates correctly.
-However, `brilcalc` tends to crash on longer time spans so it might be necessary to break it down into multiple time spans that actually contain some luminosity.
-For example, the actual time span in this particular case should be `--begin "06/13/24 00:00:00" --end "03/25/25 00:00:00` but due to `brilcalc` crashing, it has been shortened as shown below
+To determine the amount, the `brilcalc` tool can be used as in the following example that checks the amount of delivered integrated luminosity in between the `2025_v0` [elog](http://cmsonline.cern.ch/cms-elog/1253369) and `2025_v1` [elog](http://cmsonline.cern.ch/cms-elog/1269682) gain calibration tags.
+This is best done in a separate terminal connected to lxplus:
 ```
 source /cvmfs/cms-bril.cern.ch/cms-lumi-pog/brilws-docker/brilws-env

-brilcalc lumi -u /fb --normtag /cvmfs/cms-bril.cern.ch/cms-lumi-pog/Normtags/normtag_BRIL.json --begin "06/13/24 00:00:00" --end "11/04/24 00:00:00"
+brilcalc lumi -u /fb --normtag /cvmfs/cms-bril.cern.ch/cms-lumi-pog/Normtags/normtag_BRIL.json --begin "03/25/25 00:00:00" --end "06/26/25 23:59:59"
 ```
+The specified time span does not have to be precise down to an hour, it is sufficient to get the dates correctly.
+However, `brilcalc` has been observed to crash on longer time spans and in those cases it was necessary to break it down into multiple time spans that actually contain some luminosity.
-The obtained amount of delivered integrated luminosity in this case is 93.444749941 /fb.
-This amount has been added to [`test/calc_corrections.py`](test/calc_corrections.py) with the following line
+The obtained amount of delivered integrated luminosity in this particular case is 23.851410627 /fb.
+This amount has been added to
+[`test/calc_corrections.py`](test/calc_corrections.py) with the following line
 ```
-lumi["2025_v0"] = lumi["2024_v1"] + 93.444749941  # in fb^{-1}
+lumi["2025_v1"] = lumi["2025_v0"] + 23.851410627  # in fb^{-1}
 ```
 Next, we need to obtain the updated correction factors for VCal -> #electrons slopes and put them in [`test/SiPixelVCalDB_cfg.py`](test/SiPixelVCalDB_cfg.py).
 This is done by running
 ```